 The Steinbeis University primarily offers part-time degree and non-degree courses through its Transfer Institutes, both in Berlin as well as across Germany.
 In addition to undergraduate courses, the Steinbeis University’s curriculum includes master’s courses, certificate courses, and the possibility to complete doctoral studies.

-The University is directed by its President, Professor Dr. Dr. h.c.
-Mult.
-Johann Löhn.
-He is assisted by the University Council with representatives from the industry, science and politics.
+The university is directed by its president, Prof. Dr. Jürgen Abendschein.
+He is assisted by the university council with representatives from the industry, science, and politics.
 It is operated by the Steinbeis-Hochschule-Berlin GmbH, a 100% subsidiary of the Steinbeis Foundation.

 The Steinbeis University follows the principles of the Steinbeis Foundation in operating several local Steinbeis Transfer Institutes (STI), with managerial and financial independence within the general principles laid out by the Steinbeis University.
 There are currently around 100 independent STIsMore